christabor/MoAL/TASKS.md

 **THIS SHOULD ALL BE DONE IN PYTHON, EXCEPT FOR SPECIFIC LANGUAGE GOALS!
 Also: things that are math oriented, should still be done IN an actual language -- utilize tools like numpy, scipy to do different types of math.**

+**This should be considered a living document, that may grow in size as new details and fields of study are added**

 ## Strategy: "20 minutes a day"
 Taken from: http://www.quora.com/What-small-lifestyle-changes-have-the-biggest-impact/answer/Evan-DeFilippis?srid=dDmF&share=1